Ph.D. University of Illinois at Urbana-Champaign, Educational Policy Studies

 B.S.
 Pace University, Early Childhood Development

-Timothy Eatman, an Assistant Professor of Higher Education, teaches courses on the American Colleges and Universities and Understanding Educational Research.
+Timothy Eatman, an Associate Professor of Higher Education, teaches courses on the American Colleges and Universities and Understanding Educational Research.
 He is also the Director for Research for Imagining America (IA).
 Professor Eatman joined the Syracuse University community in the fall of 2007 after a Postdoctoral Fellowship at the University of Michigan in the Center for the Study of Higher and Postsecondary Education.

 At Michigan, Eatman worked with the IA Consortium, which has since moved to Syracuse University.
 IA, a national consortium of academic and community institutions designed to strengthen the public role and democratic purposes of the humanities, arts and design is involved in a national research and policy project called the Tenure Team Initiative on Public Scholarship under Eatman’s direction.
 The research focuses on improving the rewards system in academe for faculty who practice engaged scholarship in the cultural disciplines.
 Working with a cadre of higher education leaders, the TTI seeks to develop a broad understanding of the university’s public mission and its impact on changing scholarly and creative practices in the cultural disciplines.